50 ways politics has changed in the last 50 years

 Women have more rights

-In 1969, marital rape wasn't illegal, and a woman's right to an abortion wasn't guaranteed by the Supreme Court.
+In 1969, marital assault wasn't illegal, and a woman's right to an abortion wasn't guaranteed by the Supreme Court.
 Women in the workplace now have more rights—and should be paid equally—and victims of domestic abuse are protected by the Violence Against Women Act, guaranteeing women the right to seek legal repercussions.

 #MeToo movement furthers fight against sexual harassment